-The UN Inter-Agency Task Force on Social and Solidarity Economy (TFSSE) aims to raise the visibility of Social and Solidarity Economy (SSE) within the UN system and beyond.
-The members and observers of the Task Force have committed to undertake collaborative activities to:
+The UN Inter-Agency Task Force on Social and Solidarity Economy (UNTFSSE) aims to raise the visibility of Social and Solidarity Economy (SSE) within the UN system and beyond.
+The Members and Observers of the Task Force have committed to undertake collaborative activities to:

 The work of the Task Force takes the form of joint initiatives among members: producing reports and briefs, organizing events related to SSE in connection with relevant UN processes and conferences, and creating partnerships and dialogues with governmental and civil society entities.

-The Task Force has a rotating secretariat.
-UNRISD hosted the secretariat for the first year of existence of the Task Force.
-The ILO housed it for its second year.
-The secretariat was then hosted by the FAO.
-Currently, ILO is acting as the Task Force’s secretariat.
-UNTFSSE decisions are taken on a consensual basis during meetings held every two months.
+The Task Force has a rotating Secretariat and Chair.
+As determined by Members during the 4th Technical Symposium (October 2023), Chantal Line Carpentier (UNCTAD) and Simel Esim (ILO) currently serve as Co-Chairs and the ILO maintains the Secretariat, providing administrative and technical support to the task force.
+UNTFSSE decisions are taken on a consensual basis during meetings held every two to three months.
 Organizations with observer status are invited to participate actively in the Task Force discussions and debates.